-Trademark law protects branding and works to prevent consumer confusion as to the source of products/services.
-If you own a business, you most likely already own trademark rights, regardless of whether you have registered your trademark with the U.S. Patent & Trademark Office.
-But how do you acquire trademark rights?
+The purpose of trademark law is to protect branding and to prevent consumer confusion as to the source of products and services.
+If you own a business, you most likely already have trademark rights, regardless of whether you have registered your trademark with the U.S. Patent & Trademark Office.
+This may come as a surprise to you, as most people think you have to file a trademark application to acquire trademark rights.
+So how do you go about acquiring trademark rights?
 Is there a form you have to fill out?
 Do you have to know a guy?
-In this post, I will discuss the two main types of trademark rights and how they are acquired.
+In this post, I will discuss the two main types of trademark rights in the United States and how they are acquired.

 Common Law Trademark Rights

-In the United States, trademark rights are created through commercial use of a trademark with products and/or services.
-This is done through advertisement and marketing of the products/services in connection with the trademark.
-Use in commerce also requires the transport or sale of products that bear the trademark.
-Once a trademark user commences these activities, they acquire common law trademark rights.
-While you do not have to have a high volume of sales to claim common law rights, one-time sales or sales made simply to claim the associated trademark rights are not sufficient.
-Once acquired, your rights can last as long as the trademark continues to be used.
+In the U.S., trademark rights are created through commercial use of a trademark with products and/or services.
+This is done by advertising and providing products or services in connection with the trademark.
+Once a trademark user is advertising and providing their products or services, they acquire common law trademark rights.
+While you do not have to have a high volume of sales to claim common law ownership of a trademark, a one-time sale or sales made strictly for the purposes of claiming the associated trademark rights, such as sales to friends or family members, are generally not sufficient.
+Once acquired, your trademark rights can last as long as the trademark continues to be used.

 While common law trademark rights are easy enough to acquire, they do have limitations.
 The biggest limitation is that these rights are geographically limited to areas in which you actively market and sell your products and services.
-For example, if you are a restaurant with a single location in St. Louis, your rights would likely only extend to the St. Louis area.
+For example, if you are a restaurant with a single location in Phoenix, your rights would likely only extend to the Phoenix area.
 It is unlikely that you could make a claim of trademark infringement against a restaurant in Chicago using the same trademark.
 This limitation can obviously create problems for business owners.
-Let’s say that the St. Louis restaurant owner wants to open a location in Chicago.
-If they do so using the same trademark, this would likely be an infringement of the rights of the Chicago restaurant.
+Let’s say that the Phoenix restaurant owner wants to open a second location in Chicago.
+If there is already a Chicago restaurant with the same name, the owner of the Phoenix restaurant would likely be infringing upon the rights of the Chicago restaurant.

-One way to avoid the geographical limitation of common law trademark rights is to acquire a U.S. trademark registration.
+One way to avoid the geographical limitations of common law trademark rights is to acquire a U.S. trademark registration with the U.S. Patent & Trademark Office.

 Federal Registration

 We have all heard the word “trademark” used as a verb.
 Generally, when someone says they want to “trademark” something, what they mean is that they want to register it with the U.S. Patent & Trademark Office.
-However, federal registration is not the source of your trademark rights.
-Instead, federal registration expands upon the common law rights you acquire by using your trademark in commerce.
+However, a federal trademark registration is not the source of your trademark rights.
+Instead, federal registration expands upon the common law rights you acquired by using your trademark in commerce.

-The registration process begins when you file a trademark application with the USPTO.
+The trademark registration process begins when you file an application with the USPTO.
 Registration of your trademarks provides you with many important benefits and protections.
-For example, trademarks registered with the USPTO do not have the same geographical limitations as common law trademarks.
-A federal registration gives its owner the legal presumption of trademark ownership across the United States.
-It also prevents others from registering confusingly similar marks with the USPTO.
-You certainly want a federal registration should you decide to go after someone for infringing upon your trademark rights, or if someone has brought a trademark infringement claim against you or your business.
+As I mentioned, trademarks registered with the USPTO do not have the same geographical limitations as common law trademarks.
+A federal registration gives its owner the legal presumption of ownership of its trademark throughout the United States.
+It also prevents others from registering confusingly similar trademarks with the USPTO.
+Having a federal registration also makes it easier to go after someone for infringing upon your trademark rights, or if you need to defend against a trademark infringement claim made against you or your business.

 Scope of Rights